 RUSM permits students to take time off of clerkships and electives for residency interviews, conference attendance, and examinations.
 For every week of the clerkship/elective, a student may take a total of one half day for off for interviewing, conferences, and/or examinations; therefore, students on four (4) week clerkships are permitted a total of two (2) days off for these activities, students on six (6) week clerkships are permitted a total of three (3) days, and students on 12 week clerkships are permitted a total of six (6) days for interviewing, conferences, and/or examinations.

-Please note that time away for interviews, conferences, and examinations must be pre-approved by your preceptor.
-Students are required to inform the hospital coordinator and/or preceptor in writing of ny time away from clerkships and electives as well as email the Office of Clinical Clerkships at email@example.com.
+Please note that time away for interviews, conferences, and examinations must be pre-approved by the student’spreceptor.
+Students are required to inform the hospital coordinator and/or preceptor in writing of any time away from clerkships and electives as well as email the Office of Clinical Clerkships at firstname.lastname@example.org.